Installing Vivado, Vitis, and Digilent Board Files

 NOTE: Some older versions of Vivado may require that the install_drivers command be extracted from a TAR file before use.

 Digilent provides board files for each FPGA development board.
-These files make it easy to select the correct part when creating a new project and allow for automated configuration of several complicated components used in many designs.
+These files make it easy to select the correct part when creating a new project and allow for automated configuration of several complicated components (including the Zynq Processing System and Memory Interface Generator) used in many designs.

 Open the folder extracted from the archive and navigate to its 'new/board_files' directory.
 Select all folders within this directory and copy them.